keeeto/keeeto.github.io/_posts/2018-05-15-AnnaRegoutz.md

 doped indium oxide was the next big transparent conducting oxide (TCO).
 So, I had to start working with thallium oxide and as a result I have a soft spot for Thallium and osmium oxide.
 They are so poisonous and horrible, nobody really wants to work with them, which means they are really unexplored.
-As a result, these are these glorious things that are so useless in a way - well we don't even really know what they do.
+As a result, they are A these glorious things that are so useless in a way - well we don't even really know what they do.
 It's really exciting because there is this feeling and idea of actually discovering something new - because nobody else would dare.
 Now my top